Making Tax Digital for VAT

 Please contact us about MTD – we are here to help!

 If you own a business, you are self-employed and you pay income tax, national insurance, VAT or corporation tax, then it is quite likely you will be affected.
 This means you could be required to keep track of your tax affairs digitally using MTD compatible software, and to update HMRC at least quarterly via your digital tax account.
 Eventually this will abolish the annual tax return.
 This will be the law and there will be penalties for non-compliance.

 Rules introduced under the Making Tax Digital (MTD) initiative mean VAT registered businesses with taxable turnover above the VAT registration threshold need to keep digital records and submit VAT Returns to HMRC using compatible software.
-From 1 April 2022 this will apply to all VAT registered businesses.
+This applies to all VAT registered businesses.